sanskrit/raw_etexts_english/blogs/manasataramgini/2011/06/2011-06-08_the-mantra-s-of-the-kapala-damariya-s.md

 tAratrape yoginI cha ramAkAmau cha DakinI |
 pralayash chApi phetkArI bijAni stairya-bhan\~nji hi ||
 Thus the visheSha saptAkSharI of the kapAlaDamarIya-s is:
-OM ChrIM shrIM klIM khphreM hsphreM hskhphreM ||
+OM ChrIM shrIM klIM khphreM hsphreM hskhphrem ||
 The sAmAnya saptAkSharI is cryptically encoded.

 In addition to the several details on the kApAlika practice of the